open-data-plan/g2plot-react/docs/api/index.md

 ## Configurations

-All configurations defined in `G2Plot` can be used as `props`, and use `ref` can access chart instance
+All configurations defined in `G2Plot` can be used as `props`, and use `chartRef` can access chart instance

 For example